kmendesDev/kmendesDev/README.md

 # Hi there, I'm Kaio Mendes 👋

 - 🔭 I’m working on Data Science from home
-- 🌱 I’m also learning new skills of machine learning and SQL
+- 🌱 I also have skills of machine learning and SQL
 - 👯 I’m looking to collaborate on Freelas
 - 😄 Pronouns: He/him